Get ready to pay 20% of your salary as TDS if you fail to provide PAN, Aadhaar details

 In case an employee fails to provide the required details, the employer is responsible to make deductions either at the tax rate on the employee's salary or 20 per cent or above.

-If, your income is below Rs 2.5 lakh per annum, no tax will be deducted.
+If your income is below Rs 2.5 lakh per annum, no tax will be deducted.
 After several deductions, if the salary attracts approx 20 per cent tax, the TDS rate of 20 per cent will apply.